Puppy jumping can seem so cute when your puppy is small. Who doesn’t love feeling that there’s someone in this world who is super excited to see them?

 But you may not realize that attention is a form of reward in dog training.
 So each time your puppy jumps up and gets your attention, you’re actually rewarding unwanted behavior or telling your puppy that you like it when they jump on you.
 After all, you pet them and give them praises when they do so.

 What happens when the love becomes a little (or a lot) more annoying though?
 You come home only to be greeted by wet kisses and paws on your pant legs.
 You lean down to pet your super excited pup who thinks it’s been an eternity since you’ve been home.
 No problem there, right?
 Well…..

 The problem is that when they get to be an adult… larger, bigger, stronger…it feels as if you’re going to get knocked over when they jump on you.
 This is a bad thing and is considered bad manners.
 Your adult dog is now demanding attention since they learned early on that jumping is what works to get them that attention.

 Maybe you don’t mind your dog jumping on you, but not everybody else is going to love it.
-Your neighbor might not like to be greeted with jumping while you’re out on your walk, your grandma might not like to be greeted with sharp nails and paws when she comes to visit you.
+Your neighbor might not like to be greeted with jumping while you’re out walking your pup.
+Your grandma might not like to be greeted with sharp nails and paws when she comes to visit you.

 It’s better to stop your puppy from jumping when they are young so that they become well mannered as an adult.

-Here are 6 tips to stop your puppy from jumping on your and guests:
+Here are 6 pro tips to stop puppy from jumping on you and your guests:

-- Keep your puppy on a leash when meeting and greeting people.
-You can step on the leash to prevent your puppy from being able to jump.
+That way, you can step on the leash to prevent your puppy from being able to jump.
+This helps teach your dog that jumping on people is not ok.

 Stop Your Puppy From Jumping

-If your puppy is jumping, remember, they will soon be a bigger dog that can easily trip you or accidentally knock you over.
+If your puppy is jumping, remember, they will soon be a bigger dog that can easily trip you or accidentally knock you or other family members over.
 Teach your puppy from the start that jumping is a no-no. Reward only for the behavior you want otherwise you’re sending a conflicting or confusing message to your pup.